 The method for making the bagel dough is very easy.
 I’ve experimented with three techniques and have a favorite.
 However, I will share all three with you since I want this recipe accessible for everyone.

 Hand Method: Melt the cheeses together in the microwave (or on the stove).
 Add the egg and stir until combined.
-Add the almond flour and baking soda and stir to combine.
+Add the almond flour and baking powder and stir to combine.
 Mix the dough thoroughly.
 It is very sticky, but easier to handle when it is cool and your hands are oiled.
 Lightly oil hands, divide the dough into even portions and roll into snakes and make a circle by pinching the ends together.
 Bake on a parchment lined cookie sheet.

 Food Processor Method: This is my favorite method.
 Melt the cheeses together in the microwave (or on the stove).
 Scrape the melted cheese into the bowl of a food processor and pulse a few times.
 Add the egg and run on low until completely incorporated.
-Add the almond flour and baking soda and mix to form a nice dough.
+Add the almond flour and baking powder and mix to form a nice dough.
 Scrape onto a piece of cling wrap and freeze until the oven is ready.
 Lightly oil hands, portion dough and roll into snakes and make a circle by pinching the ends together.
 Bake on a parchment lined cookie sheet.

 See?
 Super easy!
 No need for special doughnut pans or equipment.
 You can enjoy healthy low carb bagels in minutes.
 I make a batch of low carb bagels on the weekend and enjoy them as a breakfast sandwich or with cold cuts for lunch.
 They make a great low carb and gluten-free bread alternative.

-Nut-Free Low Carb Bagels Fathead Dough Recipe
+Nut-Free Keto Bagels Recipe

 Follow the recipe as written for low carb bagels but sub ground sunflower seeds for almond flour or 3/4 cup of ground golden flax seeds.
 The bagels made with sunflower seeds may turn green, but that is only cosmetic.